Non-Law Class Registration

 Taking Courses Outside of Law School

-Please remember that if you are planning on taking a course at another school in the University that the class must be a graduate level course (level 500 or greater) to receive law credit.
+JD students may receive credit for courses taken outside of the Law School if they complete graduate level courses (level 500 or greater).
 Students who are interested in taking a course at the 500 level (500–599) must also provide the Registrar with documentation from the professor that they will be held to a graduate standard of work.
-All students who register for a graduate-level course must add the course to their law schedule at the Law Registrar’s Office during the add/drop period if they wish to receive law credit.
-All students are reminded that you are responsible for any additional tuition charges should you exceed 18 credits in a semester.
+All students who register for a graduate-level course and who want JD credit for the course, must add the course to their law schedule at the Law Registrar’s Office during the add/drop period.
+Students are reminded that you are responsible for any additional tuition charges should you exceed 18 credits in a semester.
 NOTE: To comply with ABA, New York, and some other state bar requirements, you must complete 64 credits of in-class work while at BU Law.
 Non-law courses do not count toward the required minimum.

 Dual degree students should check for special policies to accommodate their programs.
 Dual degree students are reminded that they must add non-law courses to their LAW schedule during the add/drop period in order to receive LAW credit.